Rivers has early TD toss, Colts shut down Foles, Bears 19-11

+CHICAGO (AP) -- The Indianapolis Colts came into the season thinking their defense had the potential to be one of the best in the NFL.
+Games like this are exactly what they had in mind.

-CHICAGO — Philip Rivers threw a touchdown pass on Indianapolis's first possession, and the Colts shut down Nick Foles and the Chicago Bears in a 19-11 victory Sunday.
+Philip Rivers threw a touchdown pass on Indianapolis' first possession, and the Colts shut down Nick Foles and the Chicago Bears in a 19-11 victory Sunday.

-After Rivers connected with Mo Alie-Cox on a 13-yard score, the NFL’s top-ranked defence took over from there.
+After Rivers connected with Mo Alie-Cox on a 13-yard score, the NFL's top-ranked defense did its job.

+''I don't want to sound crazy, but I did see this coming,'' coach Frank Reich said. ''I've been so fired up about the defense from Day One.
+The way we looked in camp, I look at our personnel, I look at our coaches, look at our schemes on defense how they fit our players.
+I've spoken about our defense since Day One.
+I felt like it was going to be real good.''

+Indianapolis upgraded the defense in the offseason by bringing in 2018 Pro Bowl defensive tackle DeForest Buckner and 2017 All-Pro cornerback Xavier Rhodes.
+And the payoff is performances like this.

 The Colts (3-1) kept the Bears (3-1) out of the end zone until Allen Robinson caught a 16-yard pass with 1:35 remaining.
-Indianapolis recovered the onside kick and came away with its third straight win, their best streak since beating Kansas City, Houston and Denver last October.
+Indianapolis recovered the onside kick and came away with its third straight win, the Colts' best streak since beating Kansas City, Houston and Denver last October.

 Rivers was 16 of 29 for 190 yards and a TD.
 He needs four completions to join Drew Brees, Tom Brady, Brett Favre and Peyton Manning with 5,000.

+''We didn't do the dumb things,'' Rivers said. ''We didn't turn the ball over three times, we didn't a lot of those things, so I think that is key.
+A lot to build (on), but certainly a lot of things we need to do better.''

+The Colts played the second half without All-Pro linebacker Darius Leonard, who left with a groin injury.
+But Indianapolis still had plenty to get by.

-Julian Blackmon intercepted Foles at the Indianapolis 7 early in the fourth quarter with the Colts leading by 13.
+Rookie Julian Blackmon had his first interception when he picked off Foles at the Indianapolis 7 early in the fourth quarter with the Colts leading by 13.
 And Rodrigo Blankenship kicked four field goals.

+''Coach Frank and (defensive coordinator Matt Eberflus) brought in a culture of we're going to play fundamentally sound defensively,'' linebacker Anthony Walker said. ''I really believe in that.
+I really believe in what they're doing.
+And I think ... all the guys on the team that buy into that, that's special.
+And I think that's what we have brewing over here right now.

 The opening kickoff got pushed back a few hours in order to fill the slot left open when the Kansas City-New England game got postponed because of positive COVID-19 tests on both teams.
 Once it started, the Colts wasted little time grabbing the lead.